Tiele people: Emergence of the Tiele

 According to some researchers (Onogawa, 1940; Duan, 1988; Lung, 2011; Davis, 2008; Tang, 2009; etc.), the Göktürks' leading Ashina clan were descended from the Tiele tribe by ancestral lineage.
 Like the Göktürks, the Tiele were probably one of many nomadic Turkic peoples on the steppe.
 However, Lee & Kuang (2017) state that Chinese histories did not describe the Ashina-led Göktürks as descending from the Dingling or belonging to the Tiele confederation.

 The Tiele were ruled by the Göktürks during the mid 6th century and early 7th century.
 Many of their tribal chiefs were expelled and some were killed during this period.
-When Göktürks' power peaked, at least 15 Tiele tribes were named:
+When the Göktürks' power peaked, at least 15 Tiele tribes were named:

-Tiele allied themselves in a rebellion against the Göktürks during the turmoil between 599 and 603.
+The Tiele allied themselves in a rebellion against the Göktürks during the turmoil between 599 and 603.
 This might have already started as early as in 582, when rumor was spread about a revolt in the north when a raiding campaign led Ishbara Qaghan away from the capital.
 Among the rivals of Ishbara in the west was Tardu, son of Istämi.
-He allied with Apa Khan, a qaghan at the northern Dzungaria and Khovd River, and declared himself independent.
+He allied with Apa Khan, a kaghan at the northern Dzungaria and Khovd River, and declared himself independent.

 In 587 Baga Khan, heir of Ishbara, captured Apa with the help of the Chinese but died the next year on a campaign in the west.
-Later on, Dulan took over his reign and in 599 he, together with Tardu, launched a civil war against his son Qimin, who sided with the Chinese.
+Later, Dulan took over his reign and in 599 he, together with Tardu, launched a civil war against his son Qimin, who sided with the Chinese.
 However, he was unsuccessful and was assassinated during his battles with the Chinese.
-His partner Tardu took over and launched a revolt against the Qaghanate.
+His partner Tardu took over and launched a revolt against the Khaganate.
 In 603 he was revolted against by the Tiele tribes, provoked by the Chinese, and fled to the Tuyuhun.
 Earlier, when Apa was captured, Nili took over from him, but he died after the defeat of Tardu in the east.
-His son Heshana Khan succeeded him in the Western Qaghanate, levying heavy taxes on the Tiele.
+His son Heshana Khan succeeded him in the Western Khaganate, levying heavy taxes on the Tiele.
 To prevent a revolt he gathered several hundreds of chiefs and murdered them.
-In 605 an alliance among the Tiele under the Qibi (契苾) and Xueyantuo (薛延陀) tribes was formed to overthrow him.
+In 605 an alliance among the Tiele under the Qibi and Xueyantuo tribes was formed to overthrow him.
 They captured most of the Dzungaria and defeated his occupying army, taking several important cities, including Kumul, Karashahr and Gaochang, pushing Heshana Khan further west to the lower Ili River by 607.